Connected Products for Outdoor and Sports Brands

 The outdoor repair economy is underpowered relative to demand.
 Customers want to repair their gear; they struggle to find qualified help when self-repair is not an option.
 A product scan can surface a locator that shows the nearest authorised repair point — filtered by brand, product type, and repair capability — alongside a structured repair guide for common issues.

 For brands building repair networks, connected products give those networks a distribution channel.
 The customer who scans their worn jacket and finds three authorised repair options within ten kilometres is significantly more likely to repair than replace.
 The brand retains a loyal customer, reduces its Scope 3 emissions, and collects data on what is wearing out and why.
+This is the core principle behind right-to-repair as a competitive advantage.

 Repair data from connected products is product intelligence.
 Brands that understand which components fail, at what usage intensity, and under what conditions have a direct feedback loop into product design that no focus group can match.